Saskatoon Track & Field Club History

 - Saskatchewan Athletics fees, Hub City Track Council fees and raffle tickets are non-refundable.

-- Registration fees set by the club are payable in one lump sum or with three cheques.
-One at time of registration, November 15 and February 1.
+- Registration fees set by the club are payable in one lump sum or with two cheques.
+One at time of registration, and January 15.

 - Full payment includes club fees, Saskatchewan Athletics fee, Hub City Council Fee and raffle tickets.

 - If registration takes place after January 1, club registration fees will be pro-rated.
 Saskatchewan Athletics fee, Hub City Council fee and raffle tickets must be paid with the first payment and are not prorated.

 - If registration takes place after March 1 the raffle tickets do not have to be paid for, but a late registration fee of $75.00 will be charged.
 If training commences before March 1 but no official registration has taken place, raffle tickets, Saskatchewan Athletics fee, and the Hub City Council fee will still have to paid for.

 - Any fees in arrears will constitute suspension from track privileges until the account is up-to-date.
 After 14 days a letter will be sent home with the athlete.
 Any fees still in arrears 7 days after the letter is sent will result in athlete suspension.

 The Saskatoon Track and Field Club has developed a code of conduct that all STFC Athletes must agree to.

 STFC members must also adhere to the Canadian Policy on Prohibited Conduct in Sport and the National Code of Conduct as developed by the Coaches of Canada.
 These documents apply to all individuals (coaches, official, volunteer, and/or administrator) under national policy.

 - Position Descriptions

 - Conflict Resolution – Member Misconduct